 Tip #10 Don’t Be Afraid To Experiment

 I got sunshine on a cloudy day!
 Nothing says happy like the color yellow.
-I sure am glad you decided to drop by and hope this has answered some questions or concerns that you have about blending chalk paint on furniture.
-And as always I welcome any and all comments below.
-Don’t forget to share and PIN this one to your Chalk Paint Furniture board.
+I am glad you decided to drop by and hope this has answered some questions or concerns about blending chalk paint on furniture.
+And as always, I welcome all comments below.

 Until the next project… xo, Do